arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 Nano ESP32 features a 128 Mbit (16MB) external flash, the GD25B128EWIGR (U3).
 This memory is connected to the ESP32 via Quad Serial Peripheral Interface (QSPI).

-The operating frequency for this IC is 133 MHz, and has a data transfer rate at up to 664Mbit/s.
+The operating frequency for this IC is 133 MHz, and has a data transfer rate at up to 664 Mbit/s.

 ## USB Connector

 The Nano ESP32 has one USB-C® port, used to power and program your board as well as sending & receiving serial communication.

-Note that you should not power the board with more than 5V via the USB-C® port.
+Note that you should not power the board with more than 5 V via the USB-C® port.

 ## Power Options

 Power can either be supplied via the VIN pin, or via USB-C® connector.
-Any voltage input either via USB or VIN is stepped down to 3.3V using the MP2322GQH (U2) converter.
+Any voltage input either via USB or VIN is stepped down to 3.3 V using the MP2322GQH (U2) converter.

-The operating voltage for this board is 3.3V.
-Please note that there's no 5V pin available on this board, only the VBUS can provide 5V when the board is powered via USB.
+The operating voltage for this board is 3.3 V. Please note that there's no 5V pin available on this board, only the VBUS can provide 5 V when the board is powered via USB.

 ### Power Tree